mfincker/Mega-Map/docs/contributing.md

 We can now start reviewing your proposed changes and give you feedback on them.
 If it's not perfect, we'll either fix up what we need or we may request that you make some additional changes.

-### Our current PR process

-- Your PR will get a reply within 24 hours
-- An in-depth reply will be added within 72 hours
-- The PR will be either merged or rejected within at most 1 week
-- Sometimes it is difficult to meet these timelines and we'll talk to you if this is the case.

 ### Making changes after the PR is open

 If you make changes to your PR, please push them to the same branch in your fork again, the pull request automatically updates with the additional commit(s) so we can review it again.
 If all is well, we'll merge the code :)